Wife losing hair

 Given these distinctions, it's probably best to think hard about what possible causes could be at play in your wife's situation.
 For instance, has she been particularly stressed recently?
 Also, has she made any recent changes to her medication-taking routines?
 What about hormones?
 Has she recently been pregnant, or begun/discontinued taking hormones (via contraception or hormone therapy of some sort)?
 What about her diet?
 Would you say she takes in an adequate amount of various and nutritious foods on most days?

 Alternatively, or, additionally, she might benefit from nutrition education services.
-These are also available to Columbia students by calling x4-2284.
-Otherwise, information for referral is available at Eat Right.

 It's interesting that our hair can serve as a window to our physical and mental well-being.
 In some way, your wife's hair might be telling her something's not quite right.
 Throughout all of this, keep in mind the strong feelings both women and men have about their hair.
 Changes to hair can bring up all sorts of emotions.
 Add to that some uncertainties about physical health, and a person can get pretty stirred up.
 While your wife goes through this hard time, she'll likely benefit from your support and genuine concern.